FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Description: title of the work.
 - project
   - Type: string
-  - Description: Name of the project this work is related to.
+  - Description: name of the project this work is related to.
 - description
   - Type: string
-  - Description: describes the content of the dataset.
+  - Description: describtion of the content of the dataset.
 - authors
   - Type: Author[]
   - Description: authors of this dataset.
 - contact
   - Type: {name:string, affiliation:string, email:string}
-  - Description: point of contact for this projecet
+  - Description: point of contact for this project.
 - subject
   - Type: string[]
-  - Description: Domain-specific Subject Categories that are topically relevant to the Dataset.
+  - Description: domain specific subject categories that are topically relevant to the dataset.
 - related_publication
   - Type: RelatedPublication
-  - Description: Related publication to the dataset.
+  - Description: publication related to the dataset.
 - keywords
   - Type: Keyword[]
-  - Description: Keywords and url related to the project.
+  - Description: keywords and url related to the project.
 - topic_classification
   - Type: TopicClassification[]
-  - Description: Topic classification.
+  - Description: topic classification.

 ### Author